The Gold fix is the market-clearing price of gold and is set twice daily in London, in the morning - AM and evening - PM.

 Many people, (and even some of the media) think that the gold price is fixed in US dollars.
 It's not the case folks, it's actually Fixed in pounds sterling (GBP), and also Euros, although the pricing in Euros is fairly new.

 Fix & quote mean different things.
 Even if you live in the UK, whenever you see a gold price quoted, it will almost always be in US dollars.
 It is usually never quoted (at the irritation of many Brits) in Sterling (GBP) or Euro.

-Although it sounds a bit contradictory, the gold fix price is NOT a fixed price, as in today's price or this morning's price, and that all gold transactions for the whole morning, afternoon or day, are carried out at that fixing price.
+Although it sounds a bit contradictory, the gold fix price is NOT fixed as in today's price or this morning's price, and that all gold transactions for the whole morning, afternoon or day, are carried out at that fixing price.

-The fix price is the price at the exact instant in time at which it is agreed.
+The fixed price is the price at the exact instant in time at which it is agreed.
 Within seconds, it will be trading at different prices.
 Non-professionals may wonder why then is it called a fixing price?

-The answer simply is that the five members use it to establish a market price which is Fixed only for that precise moment, at which they can balance their sales and purchase requirements, including orders and commissions from clients.
+The answer simply is that the five members use it to establish a market price that is Fixed only for that precise moment, at which they can balance their sales and purchase requirements, including orders and commissions from clients.

 Return to the top of Gold Fix